 Step two: Launch the Adobe DNG Profile Editor

-Open your new .DNG file in Adobe DNG Profile Editor (also free software, available here).
+Open your new .DNG file in Adobe DNG Profile Editor (also free software, here for PC and here for Mac).

 Navigate to the “Color Matrices” tab.
 Find White Balance Calibration and move the Temperature slider to -100.